16241 North Florida Avenue,

-If you can generate net capital gains (instead of ordinary income), you may save considerably on your taxes.
+You may save considerably on your taxes if you can generate net capital gains (instead of ordinary income).
 This is because the top capital gains rate is substantially lower than the marginal rate applicable to ordinary income.
 You generate capital gains by selling capital assets.
 Another advantage to investing in capital assets involves the timing of income.
 You usually have the flexibility to control when you recognize the income or loss because, in most cases, you determine when to sell your assets.

-One big advantage of investing in real estate is that any appreciation in value is a tax-deferred gain that will not be recognized until the real estate is sold at a future point.
-Moreover, if the real estate you invest in is used as your personal residence, it may be possible for you to exclude all or a portion of the capital gain income when you sell the residence (if certain conditions are met).
+One significant advantage of investing in real estate is that any appreciation in value is a tax-deferred gain that will not be recognized until the real estate is sold at a future point.
+Moreover, suppose the real estate you invest in is used as your personal residence.
+In that case, it may be possible for you to exclude all or a portion of the capital gain income when you sell the residence (if certain conditions are met).

 If, on the other hand, you purchase real estate for investment purposes only, you may be able to take advantage of depreciation and other deductions.

-Basically, each annuity payment you receive represents a return of principal (or your nontaxable investment basis), plus a taxable interest portion.
-If you want to figure out which payments are taxable, multiply each payment received by an "exclusion ratio."
+Each annuity payment you receive represents a return of principal (or your nontaxable investment basis) plus a taxable interest portion.
+To determine which payments are taxable, multiply each payment received by an "exclusion ratio."
 The exclusion ratio is determined by dividing your nontaxable investment in the contract by the contract's expected return (value).

-If you purchase a deferred annuity, the annuity can earn interest tax-deferred on an annual basis.
+If you purchase a deferred annuity, the annuity can earn interest tax-deferred annually.
 The interest is not taxable in the current year as long as no withdrawals are made.
-Since you may be in a lower tax bracket by the time the annuity is paid out (during retirement, perhaps), the income tax effect could be minimal.
+The income tax effect could be minimal since you may be in a lower tax bracket by the time the annuity is paid out (during retirement, perhaps).

 Disclosure: None of the information in this document should be considered tax or legal advice.
 You should consult your legal or tax advisor for information concerning your individual situation.

 Annuity/life insurance contracts are not issued by Lincoln Investment or its affiliates.
-All contracts, features and guarantees, including optional fixed subaccount crediting rates or annuity payout rates, are backed by the financial strength of the issuing insurance company and do not apply to any subaccount.
+All contracts, features, and guarantees, including optional fixed subaccount crediting rates or annuity payout rates, are backed by the financial strength of the issuing insurance company and do not apply to any subaccount.
 In addition, the financial ratings of the issuing insurance company do not apply to any non-guaranteed separate accounts.
 The value of the subaccounts that are not guaranteed will fluctuate in response to market changes and other factors.
-Neither Lincoln Investment, nor any of its affiliates, makes any representations or guarantees regarding the claims paying ability of the issuing insurance company.
+Neither Lincoln Investment nor any of its affiliates make any representations or guarantees regarding the claims-paying ability of the issuing insurance company.

 email@example.com | (813) 269-7100